QData/spacetimeformer/README.md

 ![](readme_media/data_setup.png)

-Every model and datset uses this `x_context`, `y_context`, `x_target`, `y_target` format.
+Every model and dataset uses this `x_context`, `y_context`, `x_target`, `y_target` format.
 X values are time covariates like the calendar datetime, while Ys are variable values.
 There can be additional context variables that are not predicted.

 ## Spatiotemporal Attention
 Typical deep learning time series models group Y values by timestep and learn patterns across time.
-When using Transformer-based models, this results in "temporal" attention networks that can ignore *spatial* relationships between variables.
+When using Transformer-based models, this results in "*temporal*" attention networks that can ignore *spatial* relationships between variables.

 In contrast, Graph Neural Networks and similar methods model spatial relationships with explicit graphs - sharing information across space and time in alternating layers.